k5cents/models-markets/README.md

 Predictive Methods
 ------------------

 Billions of dollars and millions of individual lives depend on the outcome of our elections.
 It's human nature to attempt to predict the outcome of these elections.
-These predictive methods also allow campaign opperatives to adjust their tactics in response to changing voter sentiment.
-There are a number of methods historically used to predict elections, each incorperating different types of inputs and producing different types of predictions.
+These predictive methods also allow campaign operatives to adjust their tactics in response to changing voter sentiment.
+There are a number of methods historically used to predict elections, each incorporating different types of inputs and producing different types of predictions.

 ### Polling and Aggrigation